-There are many virtualization tools offered as freebies on the web.
-Most of them are oriented towards increasing server, operating system and desktop efficiency along with making the entire PC-using experience more user-friendly by increasing the efficiency of major applications.
+Some of the best free virtualization tools are easily accessible from the web.
+They are oriented towards increasing server, operating system and desktop efficiency along with making the entire PC-using experience more user-friendly.
+These best free virtualzation tools help in increasing efficiency of major applications.
 Many such tools have been put forth by open source communities and by noted IT solutions vendors like Microsoft and Sun.
 However, not each of these is equipped to enhance the performance of standard applications and many offer very little practical utility.
 Therefore, it is imperative to know about the best virtualization tools on offer today:

 1. Virtual Server 2005 Migration Toolkit